alinxie/databricks-cli/README.rst

 If a deploy of a single resource fails during deployment, the whole deployment halts.
 Note that stack deployment is **not atomic**.
 You may need to clean leaked resources on failure of deployment.

+Note: When adding the overwrite option for workspace directories, overwrite is done in a recursive notebook-by-notebook basis instead of deleting the directory.
+The same applies for DBFS directories.

 Downloading a Stack
 ^^^^^^^^^^^^^^^^^^^